I devote all my

-Rt Hon Joseph Chamberlain (1836-1914) in 1875.
+Hon Joseph Chamberlain (1836-1914) in 1875.

-like the French President, is no substitute for a King who has stepped in by right of inheritance.
+the French President, is no substitute for a King who has stepped in by right of inheritance.

 Still less is an active politician, like the President of the United States, a substitute.
 We can damn the

 power.
 Integrity and continuity are their stock in trade.
 These qualities are becoming more